-- What is the range of punishment for Criminal Nonsupport?
+- What is the current Texas law about Criminal Nonsupport?

 - I didn’t know that the money wasn’t being sent or received.
 Can I still be charged?

 - I don’t know that the child I was ordered to pay child support is mine.
 Does that change anything?

 - I am unable to afford the child support payments.
 Can I still be charged with the offense?

 - I have been making payments, but the other parent still says I have not made payments.
 Do they need more evidence?

 - Am I still required to make child support payments during the prosecution of this case?

 - What is the statute of limitation for Criminal Nonsupport in Texas?

 - What is the penalty for a Texas Criminal Nonsupport offense?